Many or all companies we feature compensate us. Compensation and editorial

 Which student loan is best for immigrants?

-The best student loans for immigrants are the ones that allow students to borrow the money they need to pay for school, without setting impossible-to-meet requirements to qualify.
+Ideally, you want a lender that specializes in working with immigrants.
+The best student loans for immigrants will allow students to borrow the money they need to pay for school without setting impossible-to-meet qualifying requirements.

 When comparing student loans for dreamers and immigrants, the most important considerations include:

 • Cosigner requirements.
 While some private lenders require a cosigner for international student loans, others do not.
-If a cosigner is required, it’s important to know beforehand so you have time to find a suitable candidate.
+Ideally, you’ll have a cosigner lined up beforehand, so if you need one, you won’t have to spend a lot of time looking and asking for one.

 • Documentation requirements.
 When applying for a student loan as an immigrant, there are certain pieces of documentation you may need to verify your identity and residency status.
 It’s important to know which visa statuses are accepted and what other documentation you may need to submit if you’re a DACA recipient.

 • Loan details.
 In addition to knowing what you’ll need to qualify, it’s also helpful to understand how different loans measure up.
-For instance, you’ll likely want to look at minimum and maximum loan limits, interest rates, and fees to decide which loan is best for your needs.
+You’ll want to look at minimum and maximum loan limits, interest rates, and fees to decide which loan suits your needs.
+It may not be easy to sift through all of that information if you’re stressed and just want money for college, but you don’t want to solve one problem only to create another one (getting stuck with a debt that has really bad terms).

 Also, it’s important to consider the timing for applying for loans.
 While many online lenders can process applications for student loans for immigrants quickly, it can still take time to finalize the loan details.
 Ensure you have enough time to get approved and have funds disbursed to your school before the term starts.